How to Create Top Converting Homepage Funnel

 Historically, though, these pages tended to focus on a single product.
 Entrepreneurs would set targeted ads relating to specific search terms and then forward them to landing pages they hoped would convert.

 Firms still do this today.
 If you type in “small business accounting” into Google, you’ll immediately see an ad by Quickbooks, one of the biggest accounting software companies in the world.
-When you click the link, the company forwards you to its landing page
+When you click the link, the company forwards you to its landing page.

 Here’s what that looks like: